-Fundamentals of Nursing is designed for the beginning nursing student to acquire a foundation of basic nursing theory.
-Students will explore the role of the practical nurse as a supportive member of the healthcare team and in performing skills associated with care of the adult and elderly patient.
-Embedded within the course are 30 hours (1,500 minutes) of clinical simulation laboratory time.
-(F,S)
+Fundamentals of Nursing course is designed to assist a beginning nursing student in acquiring a foundation of basic nursing theory.
+Students will explore the role of the practical nurse as a supportive member of the healthcare team and in performing skills associated with care of the adult and elderly client.
+Embedded within the course are 32 hours of clinical simulation laboratory time.
+(F, S)